cryspen/hax/docs/blog/posts/rust-gcd-1.md

 ```
 Complete - 12 successfully verified harnesses, 0 failures, 12 total.
 ```
-However, in contrast to the approach without loop contracts, this does not verify termination.
+However, in contrast to the approach without loop contracts, this does not verify termination!

 Similarly, we can also verify the function `$binary` using loop contracts.
 However, using `true` as an invariant does not work here because the line
 ```rust